 Hollywood loves a good story.
-A good story sells tickets, and who wants to see a movie where a well-researched, level-headed day trader makes modest gains from a disciplined investment strategy?
-The difference is that, while Michael Douglas gets to walk off the set with millions of dollars after portraying a Wall Street renegade, the reality is that, without a sound strategy and disciplined demeanor, renegade trading is more likely to lose money than pay for your next Lamborghini.
+A good story sells tickets.
+Who wants to see a movie where a well-researched, level-headed day trader makes modest gains with a disciplined investment strategy?
+In reality, though, renegade trading is more likely to lose money than pay for your next Lamborghini.

 So what makes a successful trader?
-That is, beyond the financial strategies and reports, what habits make hay when trading stocks?
-The answer, as it turns out, is a little common sense and a cool head.
-In the following article, we’re outlining seven habits of highly successful traders.
+Beyond the setups and strategies, what habits make money when trading stocks?
+The answer: a little common sense and a cool head.
+In the following article, we’ll outline seven habits of highly successful traders.

 1. Good traders don’t gamble.

 The old characterization of Wall Street as a casino has negative implications.
-For one thing, treating Wall Street like the Bellagio encourages risky behavior.
+Treating Wall Street like the Bellagio encourages risky behavior.
 But more importantly, taking out a second mortgage chasing a hunch is a recipe for disaster.
 Good traders understand that and keep their wealth in perspective.

 2. Good traders accept risk.